Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 You have a way of connecting with the less savoury members of society.

 You can speak, read, and write Thieves' Cant.
-Additionally, whenever you make an ability check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures—your proficiency bonus is doubled if it applies to the check.
+Additionally, you have **:d20-adv: Advantage**{.d20} whenever you make an ability check when interacting with those who understand Thieves' Cant—such as criminals, rogues, or other disreputable figures.

 ### Level 3: Bruiser's Might

-Your body itself has become a weapon.
-You gain the [Unarmed Fighting](../../option/feat/feat-fighting-style/phb24.md#unarmed-fighting) Fighting Style feat.
+Your body itself has become a weapon, while you aren't wearing Medium or Heavy armour, you gain the following benefits:

-Additionally, while you aren't wearing Medium or Heavy armour, you gain the following benefits:
+**Ruffian's Fist**{ .inl } You can roll `1d6` in place of the normal damage of your **:rsc-a: Unarmed Strike**{ .rsc }.
+This die changes at certain Barbarian level; `1d8` at level 6, `1d10` at level 10, and finally `1d12` at level 12.

 **Bonus Unarmed Strike**{ .inl } You can make an **:rsc-a: Unarmed Strike**{ .rsc } as a **:rsc-b: Bonus Action**{ .rsc }.